 The second part of the solution focused on maximising yield.
 It is critical to maximise yield as API which is not returned from the solution represents a loss, and this can be a significant expense for the pharmaceutical manufacturer.
 This was realised by pressure recrystallization thus increasing the solvent boiling point and allowing for a higher solubility at the process start.
 It is important to note that the improvements described could be applied either individually or synergistically in combination.
 A lack of uniformity in particle size distribution can have consequences for downstream processes such as filtering and drying.
-The pressure recrystallisation, as a means of improving yield, has been championed in the University of Limerick using several commercially available API's including paracetamol.
+The pressurisation approach has the advantage of preserving the benefit of a monomodal PSD.
+Pressure recrystallisation, as a means of improving yield, has been championed in the University of Limerick using several commercially available API's including paracetamol.
 A novel test rig, developed in the University, allows for non-intrusive high temperature / high pressure measurements, which could not be obtained using the standard gravimetric approach.
 This platform technology is being developed further with potential commercialisation in the future.
 This approach is been considered for other processes being redesigned by the PDC at Pfizer.